piyush01123/leetcode-solutions/README.md

 3. Go to Actions -> Sync My Leetcode Submissions -> Run workflow.
 Refesh to see logs.
 4. Go to repo settings -> pages -> build and deployment.
 Select branch `lcblog`.
+5. If everything has worked till now, you should now be able to see your blog at `${username}.github.io/leetcode-solutions`.
+Note that you need to have a working root url (`${username}.github.io`).
+Hopefully you already have a personal webiste on this URL.
+If not, create a blank website to make the URL active.
+6. Also all your submissions should be present on `leetcode` branch.

 # Acknowledgement
-This repo is inspired from https://github.com/joshcai/leetcode-sync.
+This repo is inspired from [here](https://github.com/joshcai/leetcode-sync).
+The crucial addition is automatic creation of blog.
 I have made the code more readable and easier to work on if required.
 Also does not need to create new Github action.